 Reviewing your training sessions via Polar Flow can help keep you on track.

-Here are three recovery tips that will help you recover better and faster (and see better fitness results).
+Here are three tips so you can boost recovery from exercise (and see better fitness results).

 1. Light Activity